Adhesive Application - Art&Craft

 • It is very suitable for putting pieces together at a 90º angle or in extension.

-Of course, there are drawbacks:
+Of course, there are downsides:

 PVA adhesive tiszabond dowel jointing